dreamingmoths/silent-hill-museum/README.md

 1. Install the [Kaitai Struct compiler](https://kaitai.io/#download).
 It should be globally available as the `kaitai-struct-compiler` command.

-To make sure this step worked, try `npm run kaitai all` in the root directory of this folder.
+To make sure this step worked, try `pnpm kaitai all` in the root directory of this folder.

 2. Clone [this fork](https://github.com/laura-a-n-n/kaitai_struct_compiler) of aquach's TypeScript compiler for Kaitai Struct, as a sub-directory of this repository.
 It is the same feature, I just merged it with latest.

 3. Follow [these instructions](https://doc.kaitai.io/serialization.html#_building_the_compiler_from_source) for building Kaitai Struct from source in the newly cloned folder, except checkout `feature/typescript`, not the `serialization` branch.

-To test that everything worked, try `npm run kaitai js` in the root folder of this repository.
+To test that everything worked, try `pnpm kaitai js` in the root folder of this repository.

-Now whenever changes are made to the ksy file, run `npm run kaitai js && npm run kaitai ts` before committing.
+Now whenever changes are made to the ksy file, run `pnpm kaitai js &&  kaitai ts` before committing.